 Harbor Gray subway tile offers up another new twist on the classic favorite by stretching it to 3” by 9”.
 With elongated tiles such as this mid-tone gray glass version, a horizontal installation is usually a better choice.
-This is especially true with a long backsplash, a space that complements the tile pattern rather than distract from its beauty.
+This is especially true with a long backsplash, a space that complements the tile pattern rather than distracts from its beauty.

 Ice Bevel Herringbone

 While horizontal and vertical installations are popular, why restrict yourself?
 Ice Bevel Herringbone tiles are laid diagonally in an intricate pattern.
-Better still, they are pre-assembled on a mesh backing so a perfectly spaced installation of these glossy white tiles is a breeze.
+Better still, they are pre-assembled on a mesh backing, so a perfectly spaced installation of these glossy white tiles is a breeze.

 Dove Gray Subway

 As you can see, there are no real “rules” when it comes to how your tiles should be aligned.
 Let your creativity guide you, but also keep in mind the effect you wish to achieve.
-After all, backsplash and wall tiles do more than just dress up a space, they can also add an illusion of depth, height, or width depending on their shape and angle.
+After all, backsplash and wall tiles do more than just dress up a space, and they can also add an illusion of depth, height, or width depending on their shape and angle.
 Visit MSI’s web gallery for even more gorgeous examples of creative tile installations.